oh-lang/oh/wishlist.md

 You can define parent-child class relationships with the following syntax.
 For one parent, `child_class: parent_class_name {#( child methods )#}`.
 Multiple
 inheritance is allowed as well, via `all_of[parent1, parent2] {#( child methods )#}`.
+TODO: do we need `m` as polymorphic here like in Typescript?  we're not doing builder patterns.
 We can access the current class instance using `M`, and `m` will be the current instance's type.
 Thus, `m` is the parent class if the instance is a parent type, or a subclass if the instance